adsl14/Raging-tools/README.md

 This tab holds the individual parameters of one character.
 This parameters are the camera values, movement speed, animations, melee values, etc.

+You can change also the background color when the character is transforming.
+However, for some characters this option won't be avaliable.
+To enable it for those characters, you need to export the properties of 'Transformation in' in the 'Animation values' from a character that originally has a transformation background, and then import those properties to the character you want to change the background color.

 In order to use this tab, you have open the <i>operate_character_XYZ_m.zpak</i> (Where XYZ are generic numbers) located in <i>st_pack_battle_character_pt_ps3.afs (Raging Blast 2)</i>.

 ### Roster Editor